Omar Naim: Career

-In 2004, Naim wrote and directed his first feature film, The Final Cut, which starred Academy Award winning actor and comedian Robin Williams, Academy Award winning actress Mira Sorvino, and Jim Caviezel.
-Tak Fujimoto, of The Silence of the Lambs and The Sixth Sense fame, oversaw the cinematography.
+In 2004, Naim wrote and directed his first feature film, The Final Cut, which starred Robin Williams, Mira Sorvino, and Jim Caviezel.
+Tak Fujimoto oversaw the cinematography.
 The film won the best screenplay award at the Deauville Film Festival and was an official selection of the Berlin Film Festival.

-“The Final Cut is about editing and memory” said the young director barely 27 at the time.
-Naim also stated that his Lebanese origins also influenced the film's plot.
-“It’s the Lebanese notion of mass memory, and people's very subjective memory and view of the world,” he explains.
-“This subsequently dictates how society functions.
-I extrapolated that into sci-fi theory”.
+Naim stated that "The Final Cut is about editing and memory".
+He also said that his Lebanese origins also influenced the film's plot.
+"It's the Lebanese notion of mass memory, and people's very subjective memory and view of the world," he explains.
+"This subsequently dictates how society functions.
+I extrapolated that into sci-fi theory".

-Naim had sent his script to the French project Equinox, where hundreds of screenwriters from around the world submit their movie scripts.
+Naim sent his script to the French project Equinox, where hundreds of screenwriters from around the world submit film scripts.
 Only ten are chosen and are flown into Bordeaux to work on their screenplay with a group of experts for a week.
-Naim was one of the lucky ten and was then fixed with an agent.
-Upon his arrival, Naim made it clear that he was not interested in having anyone but himself direct his movie.
-Naim indeed was allotted the post of director and, once headed to the U.S., Lionsgate Entertainment gave the script a green light.
+Naim was one of the ten and was then fixed with an agent.
+Upon his arrival, Naim made it clear that he wanted to direct his film, wanting no one else to do so.
+Naim was allotted the post of director; once he returned to the United States, the script was greenlit by Lionsgate Entertainment.

 As Lionsgate was recruiting actors, Robin Williams expressed interest in playing the lead role of Alan Hakman.
-Having loved the script, Williams told Naim that what really “struck” him was the “sense of mortality, something [he] hadn't explored as an actor before”.
+Having loved the script, Williams told Naim that what really "struck" him was the "sense of mortality, something [he] hadn't explored as an actor before".
 Within weeks, the rest of the cast and crew was hired.
-The 95 minutes movie was shot on 35mm film in Vancouver, British Columbia, Canada and was described by Naim as a very harmonious, very organized 35-day shoot “with no problems whatsoever”.
+The film was shot on 35mm film in Vancouver, British Columbia, Canada and was described by Naim as a harmonious, organized 35-day shoot "with no problems whatsoever".